Bo Le: Textual attributions

 The name Bole occurs in titles of various Chinese books on equine medicine, but this does not mean Bole was the author.
-Imrie et al. (2001:137) write, "As was quite often the case in China, rather than revealing their own names, authors would publish their books under the name of famous historical or even legendary figures living centuries if not millennia earlier."
+Imrie et al. write, "As was quite often the case in China, rather than revealing their own names, authors would publish their books under the name of famous historical or even legendary figures living centuries if not millennia earlier."

 The oldest recorded books with Bole's name are listed in the (636 CE) Book of Sui bibliographic section on veterinary texts.
-Two are noted as lost after the Liang Dynasty (502-577): Bole xiangma jing 伯樂相馬經 "Bole's Classic of Horse Physiognomy" and Bole liaoma jing 伯樂療馬經 "Bole's Classic on Treatments for Horses".
-The third veterinary text was extant during the Sui Dynasty (578-618): Bole zhima zabing jing 伯樂治馬雜病經 "Bole’s Classic on Curing the Various Illnesses of Horses".
+Two are noted as lost after the Liang dynasty (502–577): Bole xiangma jing 伯樂相馬經 "Bole's Classic of Horse Physiognomy" and Bole liaoma jing 伯樂療馬經 "Bole's Classic on Treatments for Horses".
+The third veterinary text was extant during the Sui dynasty (578–618): Bole zhima zabing jing 伯樂治馬雜病經 "Bole’s Classic on Curing the Various Illnesses of Horses".

-Chinese legends associate Bole with the origins of veterinary acupuncture for horses, which some Western sources misinterpret as history.
-For instance (Lin and Panzer 1994:426), "Another famous veterinarian, Sun Yang, alias Baile, wrote Baile Zhen Jing (Baile's Canon of Veterinary Acupuncture) at the time of Qin Mu-Gong (659-621 BC)."
+Chinese legends associate Bole with the origins of animal acupuncture for horses.
+For instance, "Another famous veterinarian, Sun Yang, alias Baile, wrote Baile Zhen Jing (Baile's Canon of Animal Acupuncture) at the time of Qin Mu-Gong (659–621 BC)."
 The 1385 Simu anji ji 司牧安驥集 (Horse-herder's Collection of Ways to Pacify Thoroughbreds) cites a Bo Le zhen jing 伯樂針經 (Bole's Classic of Needling/Acupuncture), but the title word zhen 針 "needle; pin" can mean either "needling (to lance boils, etc.)" or "acupuncture."
-Imrie et al. (2001:137) conclude there is no reason to associate the Bole zhen jing with acupuncture because the Simu anji ji and other early veterinary texts clearly used zhen to mean "cauterization or phlebotomy".
+Imrie et al. conclude there is no reason to associate the Bole zhen jing with acupuncture because the Simu anji ji and other early veterinary texts clearly used zhen to mean "cauterization or phlebotomy".